govindkumit/ecommerce-end-to-end-qa/README.md

 ## 📌 Overview

 This project demonstrates an end-to-end Software Quality Engineering lifecycle for an e-commerce application.

-The objective is to demonstrate how a QA Engineer can take a product from requirements analysis through test planning, test execution, defect management, regression planning, quality metrics and release readiness.
+The objective is to demonstrate how a QA Engineer can take a product from requirements analysis through test strategy, test planning, test design, execution, defect management, regression, quality metrics and release readiness.

-This project focuses on **functional QA, test engineering, test documentation, defect management and QA governance**.
+The project focuses on **functional QA, test engineering, test documentation, defect management and QA governance**.

-The project is designed as a practical Proof of Work demonstrating how QA activities are performed across the complete testing lifecycle.
+It is designed as a practical **Proof of Work** demonstrating how structured QA activities can be applied across the software development lifecycle.

 ---

-# 🎯 Objectives
+## 🎯 Objectives

-The project demonstrates practical experience in:
+The project demonstrates practical application of:

 - Requirement analysis
 - Test strategy